 Mexico Encuentro Program

-Program Description: In the 2018-2019 academic year, Jesuit Dallas students will have the opportunity to experience Mexican culture, Spanish language, and the intersection of faith and justice in Guadalajara, Mexico.
-This is our eleventh year partnering with the Jesuit “Instituto de Ciencias” high school and we are excited to present this as a unique travel opportunity for students in grades 10-12 from November 9-21, 2018.
+Program Description: In the 2019-2020 academic year, Jesuit Dallas students will have the opportunity to experience Mexican culture, Spanish language, and the intersection of faith and justice in Guadalajara, Mexico.
+This is our twelfth year partnering with the Jesuit “Instituto de Ciencias” high school and we are excited to present this as a unique travel opportunity for students in grades 10-12 from November 14-25, 2019.

-Students will only miss one week of classes in Dallas and half of Thanksgiving break, returning the day before Thanksgiving.
+Students will only miss one week of classes in Dallas and the beginning of Thanksgiving break, returning before Thanksgiving.
 Students who apply to attend the program in Mexico in November and also agree to host their “brother” from Mexico at Jesuit Dallas as a host family in the spring, will have priority in the application process.
 Priority placement is also offered to those students who hosted this past year.
 Basic conversational Spanish or current enrollment in Spanish is required.
 While in Guadalajara, the ten Jesuit students and three faculty members will also participate in three community service efforts.
-These programs, one at a migrant center and two at nursing homes, will allow students to complete half of their required service experience for their grade level.
+These programs, one at a migrant center and two at nursing homes, will allow students to complete their required service experience for their grade level (seniors, the 30 hours of independent service)

 Students will more deeply understand and respect the linguistic, historical and cultural richness of Mexico